Boris Johnson urges people to get tested for NYE as lateral flow testing remains unavailable online - ExBulletin

 He encouraged the public to make the vaccine their New Year’s resolution because it’s so much easier than losing weight or keeping a journal.

-The Prime Minister has repeatedly resisted calls for further restrictions on indoor mixing to curb Covid infections, relying instead on self-test kits, also known as lateral flow tests (LFT).
+PM has repeatedly resisted calls for further domestic mixing restrictions to curb Covid infections, instead relying on self-test kits, also known as lateral flow tests (LFT).

-However, LFTs are no longer available to order online as supply is low as the public has ordered the tests more frequently in accordance with new government advice.
+However, LFTs can no longer be ordered online because supply is low because the public has ordered tests more frequently in accordance with new government advice.

-Positive cases can now leave self-isolation after just seven days if they have two negative LFTs in a row, close contacts of a Covid case should test themselves daily rather than self-isolation and people are advised to take an LFT before socializing.
+Positive cases can now leave self-isolation after just seven days if they have two negative LFTs in a row, close contacts of a Covid case should be tested daily rather than self-isolation and people are advised to take an LFT before socializing.

-Rather, people are advised to go to their local pharmacists or local authorities to get Covid tests, although pharmacies say they are also struggling.
+Rather, people are advised to visit their local pharmacists or local authorities to get Covid tests, although pharmacies claim they are struggling too.

 Johnsons critics have also pointed out that Covid infections are at an all time high in the UK with 189,213 people testing positive on Thursday, December 30.

-There are also nearly 12,000 people hospitalized, and yet the biggest night of the year will still be Friday.
+There is almost 12,000 people hospitalized too, and yet the biggest night of the year will still be Friday.

-Health Secretary Sajid Javid told MPs in a letter Wednesday evening that LFTs would be restricted for the next two weeks.
+Health Secretary Sajid Javid told MPs in a letter Wednesday evening that the LFT would be constrained for the next two weeks.

 However, a spokesperson for the UK Health Security Agency said: The UK’s testing program is the largest in Europe with nearly 400 million tests carried out since the start of the pandemic.

-We are delivering a record number of lateral flow tests to pharmacies across the country, with nearly eight million test kits made available to pharmacies between now and New Years Eve.
+We are delivering a record number of lateral flow tests to pharmacies across the country, with nearly eight million test kits made available to pharmacies between today and New Year’s Eve.

 We have made 100,000 additional PCR reservation slots available per day since mid-December and continue to rapidly increase capacity with over half a million tests performed on December 23 alone and delivery capacity has doubled for reach 900,000 PCR and LFD test kits per day.

-The government is building several Nightingale surge centers across the country in case there is a significant increase in hospitalizations, but with an intense staff shortage in the NHS, the move has drawn further criticism.
+The government is the construction of several Nightingale surge concentrators across the country in case there is a surge in hospitalizations, but with an intense staff shortage in the NHS, the move has drawn further criticism.

 Still, for people with symptoms, PCR tests are now available across the UK according to the gov.uk website, despite shortages in England earlier this week.

-Note: This article originally appeared on The HuffPost UK and has been updated.